-While heading to our final destination we spotted a Fruit Stand – Corn Maze – Hayride – Bakery – Ice Cream Store and Pumpkin Patch.
+While heading to our final destination, we spotted a Fruit Stand – Corn Maze – Hayride – Bakery – Ice Cream Store and Pumpkin Patch.
 Yes, these were all there in one location.
-With fare like this we had to stop and see which of these we couldn’t live without.
-Parking in an absolutely full parking lot, alongside another load of pumpkins being delivered from the fields behind, I set off to tour the place.
+With fare like this, we had to stop and see which of these we couldn’t live without.
+Parking in an absolutely full lot, alongside another load of pumpkins being delivered from the fields behind, I set off to tour the place.

 It’s these times in life that create the great memories that will be with us when our daughters or sons leave home to go to college, get a job, pay the rent of their first place, or begin a family of their own.
 It’s not the hustle of homework, computers, carpooling, or frantic life that stays in your or your children’s hearts.
 But the special times, when we step away from life, that’s what endures.

 So you may not be near a corn maze or a great fruit stand, but I have to encourage you to find your own life step-away.
-What about a frisbee in the park, a creekside picnic, a bicycle ride, or backyard tent to create a memory?
-If you can’t get away from home, pull out a pile of newspapers, magazines, feathers, fabric scraps—whatever you have—along with glue, scissors, and poster board and create.
-Make a collage with your daughter.
-Let her choose her favorite things in life to cut out and display.
-Or just take all of the stuff and make your very own “art.”
+What about frisbee in the park, a creek side picnic, or a bicycle ride to create a memory?
+If you can’t get away from home, maybe try backyard camping, an in-house scavenger hunt, or some crafting fun.
+Pull out a pile of newspapers, magazines, feathers, fabric scraps—whatever you have—along with glue, scissors, and poster board and just create.
+Make a collage with your children.
+Let them choose their favorite things in life to cut out and display.

 Now that my daughters are grown, those are the days we treasure.
 Those are the memories that last.
-There’s also another great by-product: those times together serve to give a wonderful balance to the days when you inevitably have to say, “Hurry up!
+There’s also another great by-product…those spontaneous times together serve as a wonderful balance to the days when you inevitably have to say, “Hurry up!
 Homework done yet?
 Get off the computer.
 No, you can’t go out tonight.
-Turn down the stereo,” or whatever the life stress may be.
+Turn down the stereo,” or whatever the life craziness may be.
 When those stressful days come, the relationship built through the special times makes the tensions a little less and the frustration a bit shorter.
 And remember, those great memories will last a lifetime.